Have a look at what we will be learning this year....

 In our topic unit 'Bake it' the children we finding out the science behind cooking!
 Children will be focusing on the making their own packaging for products and creating their own product for Christmas.

-As part of one of our topics this term, children will be looking at solids, liquids and gases and their properties.
+In Science, we will be focusing on the question "Could you be the next CSI investigator?"
+Children will be looking at solids, liquids and gases and their properties.
 We will be carrying out a variety of investigations, including finding out which solids will dissolve in liquids, which liquids turn to gases and how the water cycle works.
 We will be finding out about molecules, atoms and elements and which materials are irreversible and reversible.

 Within literacy this half term, children will read and explore the narrative poem ’Lady of Shalott’ by Tennyson.
 They will use the poem to focus on the feelings of the characters use their inference skills and will learn to use powerful vocabulary in their description writing.
 They will write their own narrative verse based on the poem and will perform the poem using an animation app on the ipads.